rmera/gomd/README.md

 This program makes extensive use of the goChem Computational Chemistry library.
-If you use this program, we kindly ask you support it by to citing the library as:
+If you use this program, we kindly ask you to support it by to citing the library as:

 R. Mera-Adasme, G. Savasci and J. Pesonen, "goChem, a library for computational chemistry", http://www.gochem.org.

 The gonum library (http://www.gonum.org/) is also much used (and appreciated).

 goMD is a program that can calculate  different parameters for each frame of a trajectory, printing the results to the standard output, to be plot against the frame number.
-Plotting scripts are also inlcuded.
+Plotting scripts are also included.

 ## Binary install